ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

     fx_variables: [{'short_name': 'areacello', 'mip': 'Omon'}, {'short_name': 'volcello, mip': 'fx'}]

-The recipe parser wil automatically find the data files that are associated with these variables and pass them to the function for loading and processing.
+The recipe parser will automatically find the data files that are associated with these variables and pass them to the function for loading and processing.

 See also :func:`esmvalcore.preprocessor.area_statistics`.